serenasligh/Feynman-point-search/README.md

 ## Computing the probability of the Feynman point's occurrence

+The following was essentially transcribed from problem \#18 of https://www.madandmoonly.com/doctormatt/mathematics/dice1.pdf by Matthew M. Conroy.

 The probability of the six nines occurring within the first 762 digits can be computed using a recursion relation:

 Let p_n be the probability of k successive nines occurring within the first n digits, and let b be the probability of any digit of pi being nine (so b = 1/10 in base-10, assuming pi is normal).